California home buyers typically encounter closing costs when buying a home. These are the various…

 How Do Home Appraisers Determine Value?

 Appraisers use a variety of tools and metrics to determine the market value of a particular property, and this includes using comparable sales or “comps.”
-This article provides a in-depth look at the valuation process.
+This article provides an in-depth look at the valuation process.

 Mortgage questions?
 If you have questions about using a mortgage loan to buy a house in California, including the various costs that are involved, please contact our staff.
-We can answer any questions you have and even pre-approve you for a home loan!